-AUGUST 20, 2014 – HANNAH SCHNEIDER (C’15) WILL share how she created a program for young musicians in the volatile North Caucasus region of Russia with first-year students at Georgetown’s New Student Convocation Aug.
+AUGUST 20, 2014 – HANNAH SCHNEIDER (C’15) WILL share how she launched a recording project to scout talent in the volatile North Caucasus region at Georgetown’s New Student Convocation Aug.
 24.

-The first American violinist to attend the Moscow Tchaikovsky Conservatory, Schneider recorded an album this past spring of young musicians, ages 13-25, from the Republic of Adygea.
+She attended the Moscow Tchaikovsky Conservatory, and recorded an album this past spring of young musicians, ages 13-25, from the Republic of Adygea.

 Traveling to Moscow – 17 hours away – or St. Petersburg – 26 hours away – for auditions proved too costly for many of the musicians, Schneider says.

-“I knew that there was a lot of musical talent down there, and I knew that the region had the highest unemployment and the most terrorist attacks,” says the Georgetown Russian major and government minor from Hamden, Connecticut.
+“I knew that there was a lot of musical talent down there, and I knew that the region had the highest unemployment and the most terrorist attacks,” says the Georgetown Russian major from Hamden, Connecticut.

 The program is called Music from the Mountains.